GonzaloGarciaContreras/Jupyter-Workspace/README.md

 Robinhood does not publish its trading statistics the way all other brokers do, so it's hard to compare its payment for order flow statistics to anyone else.
 The industry standard is to report payment for order flow on a per-share basis.
 Robinhood reports on a per-dollar basis instead

 As per available information, the company’s lifetime revenue to date is between $600 and $650 million, while 20-25% of its current income comes from interest on customer accounts and 55% from so-called order flow—rebates
-Sources close to the company said Robinhood has “a very strong balance sheet” This still leaves the question of how the company plans to make a profit.
-There is also the question of how many of the 10 million accounts Robinhood are active, and how much money the average one contains.
+This still leaves the question of how the company plans to make profit.
+There is also the question of how many of their ~10 million accounts are active, and how much money the average one contains.
-Some of Robinhood's profitable competitors are eTrade or Charles Schwab.
+Robinhood's profitable competitors are *eTrade or Charles Schwab.*